+Condidate's Number Duncal

-Candidate's Number: Breed:
+Candidate's Number: Breed

-In order to award a 'pass', the assessors need to make an overall evaluation about the candidate's competences by determining whether they have been able to demonstrate their:
+In order to award a 'pass', the assess sors need to make an overall eva aluation about th ne candidate's

+competences by determining whether io canalaato c

+T

-1. Ability to recognise each dog's merits and demerits Excellent Good Basic Poor 2.
-Ability to place the dogs in an appropriate order of merit using their knowledge of the breed Excellent Good Basic Poor standard (placings) 3.
-Ability to justify their placings (critique) Excellent Good Basic Poor 4.
-Overall understanding of construction, the breed standard and breed type Excellent Good Basic Poor
+1. Ability to recognise each dog merits and demerits 's Excellent Good Basic Poor

-Key:

-Excellent: The Candidate demonstrates an excellent knowledge of the breed, giving sound and accurate descriptions demonstrating advanced knowledge and insight of the breed.

-Good: The Candidate has demonstrated a reasonable level of knowledge of breed specifics giving good descriptions of some dogs and placed them in a reasonable order of merit.

-Basic: The Candidate has demonstrated a rudimentary level of knowledge and understanding of breed specifics in the descriptions given the placement of dogs in order of merit.
-Further study and hands on experience is recommended.

-Poor: The Candidate has failed to demonstrate the required level of understanding of breed specific knowledge in their descriptions and placement of the dogs.
-Further study of the breed through engaging with breed specialists and exhibitors and attending breed educational events is recommended.

-A 'pass' is awarded to judges who are able to demonstrate an advanced knowledge and insight of a breed.
-In order to achieve a 'pass' a candidate must gain a minimum of 'EXCELLENT' in three of the above categories and 'GOOD' in one other.
+2. Ability to place the dogs in ar Dasio 1 001

+appropriate order of merit using

+their knowledge of the breed Excellent Good Basic Poor

+standard (placings)

+3. Ability to justify their placings (critique) Excellent Good Basic Poor

+4. Overall understanding of

+construction, the breed standar d Excellent Good Basic Poor

+and breed type

+good descriptions of some dogs and Basic: The Candidate has demonstrated specifics in the descriptions given hands on experience is recommended Poor: The Candidate has failed to descriptions and pengaging with breed specialists and recommended.
+A 'pass' is awarded to judges who insight of a breed.
+In order to achie 'EXCELLENT' in three of the above ated a rudimentary ven the placement ed. emonstrate the required lacement of the deexhibitors and attempt are able to demonstrate a 'pass' a can level of know of dogs in ord uired level of u ogs.
+Further st nding breed en nstrate an ad didate must g ledge and unde er of merit.
+Furt understanding o udy of the bree ducational even vanced knowle gain a minimui ther study and If breed specifi If through Its is Its edge and

 Award 'Pass'?
 YES NO

 Overall Comments by Assessors:

-Please c ontinue overleaf if required